- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-An athlete may be disqualified from participating in competitions if he/she does not meet the conditions (formalities related to registration for competitions) described in the “NPC Poland Contest Regulations”, has not undergone obligatory athletes check-in until the official start of the competition, is late for the start in their category, is unprepared for the start (e.g., does not have the appropriate competition attire in accordance with the regulations), is sick or indisposed and this is visible, behaves “unsportingly” before going on stage or during the competition.
-The decision to disqualify the athlete from participating can be made by the Competition Organizer along with the Head Judge.
+In theory, this is possible, but in practice, we have not encountered such a situation at our competitions.
+An athlete may be disqualified from competing if they do not meet the conditions and formalities related to online registration for the competition as outlined in the „Competition Regulations”, fail to complete the check-in before the official start of the competition, arrive late for their category’s start, are unprepared for the competition (e.g., do not have the proper competition attire in accordance with the rules), are sick or unfit to compete and this is visible, behave „unsportingly” before the competition, during the check-in, before stepping on stage, or during the competition.
+The decision to disqualify an athlete from competing may be made by the Competition Organizer, the Head of the Competition Office, or the Head Judge of the competition.

 Answer: